TransUnion Smartmove's tenant screening reports

 TransUnion's criminal background checks are robust.
 With access to over 200 million criminal records, they will give you the information necessary to make an informed decision.
 If your applicant has anything registered in the databases TransUnion has pulled from, you will be able to see and review it in the report.

 Evictions are no fun for everyone involved.
-That's why we include a 50 state eviction history.
+That's why a 50 state eviction history report is included.
 Every eviction report reveals tenant judgment for possession and money, unlawful detainers, tenant judgments for rent, failure to pay rent, and writs and warrants of eviction.
-RentSpree’s Eviction Records are provided by TransUnion SmartMove.
+Eviction Records are provided by TransUnion SmartMove.
 This means you will have access to eviction records that span over all 50 states (including Washington D.C.) and U.S. Territories (Guam, Puerto Rico, Virgin Islands, and District of Columbia) that include over 25+ million evictions nationwide.